Cessna G1000 Instrument Rating for Pilots

 How long does it take to become a pilot?

 It takes three months to become a private pilot.
-In two years, you can become a commercial airline pilot.
+In two and a half years, you can become a commercial airline pilot.
 Learn how you can become a pilot with ATP Flight School.

 How long does it take to become a pilot? »